 Look at the Railcard site for more information or buy them from your local station.

 Reading is one of the UK's main railway interchanges and as such is being served by inter-city and regional train services which runs across many locations in the country, such as London, Manchester, Cardiff and lots more.
-If you're coming from London, you should be able to catch the train from Paddington station and take one of the inter-city trains that stop first in Reading.
-They run several times an hour and take approximately ten minutes.
+If you're coming from London, you should be able to catch the train from Paddington station and journey on one of the inter-city trains that stop in Reading.
+They run several times an hour and arrive in approximately ten minutes.
 A train service also runs twice an hour from London Waterloo.
 Taking this route will take an hour and 25 minutes and is therefore only advisable for those travelling from South West London.